Duration depends on setting; for schools, our interpreters can commit to at least one week

 An example would be an interpreter hearing a teacher speak English then interpreting his lecture into Spanish.
 This can be done either at the same time or after each sentence and idea.
 A translator will read a document in English and then translate the text into Spanish.
 They could either type the translation under the text in the original document or onto a new one.

-We currently serve the seven YWAM bases of France but we’ll soon be expanding into Belgium, Switzerland, and Quebec in Canada.
-We provide our services between English, French, and a bit of Spanish for now.
+We currently serve the eight YWAM bases of France as well as Brussels in Belgium and French-speaking Switzerland.
+We're also available to serve Quebec in Canada.
+We provide our services between English, French, and Spanish for now.
 We hope to expand into other languages in the future.